Regional discrimination in China

-Regional discrimination in China or regionalism is overt prejudice against people based on their places of origin, ethnicity, sub-ethnicity, language, dialect, or their current provincial zones.
+Regional discrimination in the People's Republic of China or regionalism is overt prejudice against people based on their places of origin, ethnicity, sub-ethnicity, language, dialect, or their current provincial zones.
 China's sheer size and population renders much demographic understanding tied to locality, and there is often little life movement outside of a citizen's province of birth.
 Historically, internal migration has been tightly controlled, and many barriers to free movement exist today.
 Treatment of ethnic minorities and Han Chinese regional groups can hinge on preferential assumptions based on places of upbringing, and is often most pronounced towards those born external to urban zones.

 When Chinese migrants settle in a new region, local residents can develop social attitudes and prejudgments based on the newcomer's place of birth.
 If a large volume of new residents relocate from a particular area, regionalism can manifest as sub-ethnic bias and provoke social tension.

-Currently, the CCP defines regionalism as adverse action or negative attitudes against another based on their home province.
+Currently, the Chinese Communist Party (CCP) defines regionalism as adverse action or negative attitudes against another based on their home province.
 The Chinese state acknowledges this as a detrimental yet pervasive prejudice.

 Regional discrimination there can also be discrimination against person or a group of people who speak a particular language dialect.

 The hukou household registry is a system that has been criticized as an entrenchment of social strata, especially as between rural and urban residency status, and is regarded by some as a form of caste system.
+Internal migrants in China, particularly those hailing from Henan and the northeast, frequently experience challenging lives.

 History

 Regionalism has long been part of society in China.
 Generally, southern China is thought to be more regionalist than northern China.
 The Hakka people, despite being considered Han Chinese, were traditionally hated and despised by the Cantonese.
 This is thought to have led to various conflict such as the bloody Hakka-Punti Wars.
-Hakka people were devastated when their families were executed.